hraberg/deuce/README.md

 **2013-03-22 What needs to be done for 0.1.0?**

-0.1.0 is in my mind a version of Deuce running in a terminal which can open `*scratch*`, visit files and do normal text editing in a few buffers, and allows executing some simple commands via the minibuffer.
+0.1.0 is in my mind a version of Deuce running in a terminal which can open `*scratch*`, visit files and do normal text editing in a few buffers, and allows executing some simple commands via the minibuffer and complete Emacs learn-by-doing tutorial.
 Nothing more than this.

 This is roughly the order the remaining bits has to be solved in: